dijasila/GPAW/doc/summerschools/summerschool22/workflows/workflows.rst

 Run the ground state task and check that the ``.gpw`` file was created as expected.

-Finally, we write a band structure task and corresponding workflow method:
+Finally, we write a band structure task in ``tasks.py``:

 .. literalinclude:: tasks.py
    :pyobject: bandstructure

+A corresponding method should be added on the workflow:

 .. literalinclude:: workflow.py
    :pyobject: MyWorkflow.bandstructure

-Run the workflow and execute the task.
+Now run the workflow and the resulting tasks.
 The code saves the Brillouin zone path and band structure separately to ASE JSON files.
 Once it runs, we can go to the directory and check that it looks correct::